liamjjmcnamara/cheesepi/README.md

 To obtain a CheesePi distribution, simply download:
 `http://cheesepi.sics.se/files/cheesepi.tar.gz`

-Then unpack the archive into the  */usr/local/cheesepi* directory.
+Then unpack the archive and run the "./install/install.sh" script.

-There is an install script that will ensure you have the correct programs and python modules installed.
-It will also cause the database server (currently InfluxDB) and webserver (for the dashboard) to be run upon start up.
-Simply run it be executing:
+This will install CheesePi into the specified directory, by default:  */usr/local/cheesepi*.

-`$ /usr/local/cheesepi/install/install.sh`
+The install script that will ensure you have the correct programs and python modules installed.
+It will also cause the local database server (currently InfluxDB) and a webserver (for the dashboard) to be run upon start up (through inittab).